• スポットタイトル

 Fee

-Adults (high school students and older) 300 yen, children (elementary and junior high school students) 100 yen
+Child (elementary and junior high school student) 100 yen

 Location